gh034/gh034.github.io/_pages/ppl_pages/bing.md

 ## Dr. Bing Wang (王冰)
-##### Assistant Professor
+##### Assistant Professor in Robotics and Autonomous Systems
 ##### Email: bingwang@polyu.edu.hk
 ##### Google Scholar: <a href="https://scholar.google.com/citations?hl=zh-CN&user=W7QhPeUAAAAJ">Dr. Bing Wang</a>

 <div align="justify">
 <br/><br/>
-Dr Bing Wang received the DPhil degree from the Department of Computer Science, University of Oxford, Oxford, U.K., in 2022.
-He is an Assistant Professor in robotics and autonomous systems with the Department of Aeronautics and Aviation Engineering, The Hong Kong Polytechnic University, Hong Kong.
-His research interests include forefront of spatial intelligence, a dynamic field focused on advancing human-level 3-D spatial perception and world understanding for mobile robotics, and enhance the reliability, intelligence, and security of intelligent machines in real-world environments.
+<a href="https://bingcs.github.io/">Dr. Bing Wang</a> is an Assistant Professor in Robotics and Autonomous Systems in the Department of Aeronautical and Aviation Engineering at The Hong Kong Polytechnic University (PolyU).
+Before joining PolyU, he was recognized as a “TopMinds (天才少年)” researcher at Huawei, where he led a team in the Optical Product Line developing advanced solutions for autonomous driving and AR-HUD.
+Dr. Wang received his DPhil in Computer Science from the University of Oxford under the supervision of Prof. Niki Trigoni and Prof. Andrew Markham.
+Prior to Oxford, he was supervised by Prof. Qingquan Li in Spatial Information.
+His research focuses on Spatial Intelligence, advancing human-level spatial perception and world understanding on mobile robotic platforms such as drones, ground robots, and underwater vehicles.
+His work targets robust and efficient spatial-perception solutions that improve the reliability, intelligence, and safety of intelligent machines in real-world settings.
+Core directions include multimodal learning, 3D reconstruction, scene understanding, and context reasoning.
 </div>